flythereddflagg/flythereddflagg.github.io/python_book/docs/26-Objects-and-Classes.md

 ### What is object oriented programming?

 In Python, everything is an object.
 That means that every type of data is held inside a container of memory.
-Inside this container is everything the object needs to work.
+Inside this container is everything the object needs to work, including some things common to Python objects.
 For an example, we will use some list objects in Python.
 Do the following exercise:

 ```python
 # list_objects.py